 CEUs are sometimes offered for FSS workshops that are sponsored by universities or other educational organizations, which are authorized to offer CEUs.
 Foundation workshops, however, are often accepted as meeting continuing education requirements by organizations that are involved in alternative healing methods.
 In this case, upon request, the Foundation can provide a student with a letter of completion for a specific workshop, indicating date, location, FSS faculty member, and the number of hours completed.

 Do I have to take the Two Week Shamanic Healing Intensive in order to take the Three Year Program of Advanced Initiations in Shamanism and Shamanic Healing?

 No, the Two Week Intensive is not a prerequisite for the Three Year program, though the Two Week Intensive is highly recommended preparation for it.
 Two Week Intensive graduates will receive special consideration when applying for the Three-Year Program.
 For those interested in shamanic healing, the Two Week Intensive offers the potential to learn shamanic healing methods in a concentrated way in a retreat setting, away from daily distractions; and it includes profound initiatory experiences not included in other trainings.

 Do I need to take the weekend workshops if I have taken the Two Week Shamanic Healing Intensive?

-The Two Week Intensive, among many other things, includes extraction healing training, psychopomp work (helping the souls of deceased people), and core soul retrieval training.
-The weekend workshops Extraction Healing Training, Shamanism, Dying, and Beyond, and Core Soul Retrieval Training also cover these primary methods, though the format and details may vary from what is experienced in the Two Week Intensive.
+The Two Week Intensive, among many other things, includes extraction healing training, psychopomp work (helping the souls of deceased people), and power soul retrieval training.
+The weekend workshops Extraction Healing Training, Shamanism, Dying, and Beyond, and Power Soul Retrieval Training also cover these primary methods, though the format and details may vary from what is experienced in the Two Week Intensive.

 What can I do with my shamanic training?